aquilapartments/website/src/contents/accomodation/accomodation-de.md

 right_title_1: Our Rates
 right_description_1: Our rates are dependent on the season and the occupancy.
-  Please feel free to reach out to us and we will get you your personal quote with a short notice.
+  Please feel free to reach out to us and we will get you your personal quote within a short notice.
 We look forward to welcome you at Aquila Apartments.
 right_title_2: Welcome Sunshine
 right_description_2: Imagine you wake up and just open the doors to breathe the beautiful morning air and the fresh breeze coming from the ocean.
 Jump out of